 For many inclusivity is a box that they need to tick on a form; it’s a number on a scorecard and rating system that may or may not reflect that company’s inclusivity initiatives.
-Inclusivity goes beyond BEE and CSI initiatives – it has to be part of the company’s DNA, influencing how it operates, hiring, spatial design, culture and how projects are approached.
+Inclusivity goes beyond BEE and CSI initiatives – it has to be part of the company’s DNA, influencing how it operates, its hiring, its spatial design, its culture and its approach to projects.

 There’s much inequality in our country; an article on Time Magazine revealed that South Africa is one of the most unequal countries in the world.
 There are many factors that have contributed to this and many factors that keep this cycle of inequality and exclusion turning and as long as we are not united in bringing those who find themselves on the fringes of society in, the wheels will just keep turning and gaining more momentum with each passing year.
 Fortunately, we find ourselves in a time of globalisation – people have access to information and this access has been driving much of the conversation around inclusivity.
 We’ve seen online movements topple brands, influence policy changes and amplify the reach of certain causes.